jsta/ProgrammingNotes/linux_setup.md

      git config --global user.name "Karl Broman"
      git config --global core.excludesfile "/home/kbroman/.gitignore_global"
      ```

-10. Copy over stuff from my desktop

-    - Attached USB drive that I'd copied stuff to
-    - Showed up in `/media/kbroman/[drive name]
-    - Used `rsync -a` to copy stuff over
-    - Got a bunch of errors like "`send_files failed ...
-Permission denied (13)`"
-      - No errors if I use `sudo rsync`
-      - But then `ls -l` shows that the owner and group are odd for the offensive files.
-      - So followed with `sudo chown kbroman -R [blah]`
-      - Also `sudo chgrp kbroman -R [blah]`
-      - (seems like I'm doing it wrong, but so be it)
-    - Afterwards, I used `sudo umount /media/kbroman/KarlBkStuff`
-      (I think I maybe didn't need the "`sudo`".)

 12. Install R

    - See [instructions at digitalocean](https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-16-04-2)